-All staff and governors have access to a selection of resources and training which discuss and explain concepts of equality, diversity and community cohesion in appropriate detail.
+All staff and Management Committee members have access to a selection of resources and training which discuss and explain concepts of equality, diversity and community cohesion in appropriate detail.

 Religious observance

 We respect the religious beliefs and practice of all staff, pupils and parents, and comply with reasonable requests relating to religious observance and practice.